Sudanese civil war (2023–present)

-Since 15 April 2023, there has been an active civil war in Sudan between two rival factions of the country’s military government.
-The conflict involves the internationally recognized government controlled by the Sudanese Armed Forces (SAF), led by General Abdel Fattah al-Burhan; and the paramilitary Rapid Support Forces (RSF), led by General Hemedti, who leads the broader Janjaweed coalition.
-Several smaller armed groups have also taken part.
-Fighting began on 15 April 2023 after a power struggle within the military government that had taken power following the October 2021 coup.
-The conflict has caused nearly 12 million people to be forcibly displaced, both inside Sudan and across its borders, making it one of the largest displacement crises in recent history.
+Since April 2023, there has been a civil war in Sudan between the two main factions of the country's military government.
+The conflict involves the internationally recognized government of Sudan led by the Sudanese Armed Forces (SAF), under General Abdel Fattah al-Burhan; against the rival Government of Peace and Unity led by the Rapid Support Forces (RSF) paramilitary group, commanded by General Hemedti (Muhammad Hamdan Dagalo Musa).
+Smaller armed groups have also taken part on both sides, most notably Sudan Liberation Movement splinter groups, the Tamazuj militia, and the Darfur Joint Protection Force.

-Fighting was largely concentrated in the capital, Khartoum, where the conflict began with the Battle of Khartoum, and in the Darfur region.
-Many civilians in Darfur have been reported dead as part of the Masalit massacres, which have been described as ethnic cleansing or genocide.
-Sudan has been described as facing the world's worst humanitarian crisis; nearly 25 million people are experiencing extreme hunger according to UN estimates.
-On 7 January 2025, the United States said it had determined that the RSF and allied militias committed genocide.
+Fighting began on 15 April 2023 following a power struggle within the transitional administration established after the 2021 coup.
+As of 6 July 2026, the conflict has forcibly displaced over 14 million people, with 4.5 million fleeing the country as refugees, making it one of the largest displacement crises in recent history.
+The conflict has also seen heavy influence from foreign powers, especially Russia, Turkey, Saudi Arabia, Iran, Egypt, Ethiopia and the United Arab Emirates, while also experiencing effects from the spillover of neighboring conflicts in the Central African Republic (CAR), Chad and Libya.

-Since gaining independence in 1956, Sudan has endured chronic instability marked by 20 coup attempts, prolonged military rule, two devastating civil wars, and the Darfur genocide.
-The war erupted amid tensions over the integration of the RSF into the army following the 2021 coup, starting with RSF attacks on government sites in Khartoum and other cities.
-The capital region was soon divided between the two factions, and al-Burhan relocated his government to Port Sudan.
-International efforts, including the May 2023 Jeddah Declaration, failed to stop the fighting, while various rebel groups entered the war: the SPLM–North (al-Hilu faction) attacked the SAF in the south; the Tamazuj movement joined the RSF; and the SAF gained support from factions of the Sudan Liberation Movement and the Justice and Equality Movement.
-By late 2023, the RSF controlled most of Darfur and advanced in Khartoum, taking over most of the capital, Kordofan, and Gezira.
-The SAF regained momentum in early 2024, making gains in Omdurman and eventually retaking Khartoum, including the Presidential Palace and airport, by March 2025.
-Despite renewed negotiations, no lasting ceasefire has been reached, and the war continues with severe humanitarian consequences and regional implications.
-In October 2025 the city of El Fasher fell, giving the RSF control over the SAF's last stronghold in Darfur.
+The current war erupted amid tensions regarding the integration of the RSF into the Sudanese Army following the 2021 coup.
+Initial RSF attacks targeted government sites in the capital, Khartoum, and other cities.
+The conflict began with the Battle of Khartoum, and fighting then spread to the Darfur region.
+The capital region was divided between the two factions, and al-Burhan relocated his government to Port Sudan.
+International efforts, including the 2023 Jeddah Declaration, failed to stop the fighting, while various rebel groups entered the war: the SPLM–North attacked the SAF in the south; the Tamazuj movement joined the RSF; and the SAF gained support from factions of the Sudan Liberation Movement and Justice and Equality Movement.

+By late 2023, the RSF controlled most of Darfur and advanced on Khartoum, taking over most of the capital, Kordofan and Gezira.
+The SAF regained momentum in 2024, making gains in Omdurman and retaking Khartoum by March 2025.
+Despite negotiations, no lasting ceasefire has been reached, and the war continues with severe humanitarian consequences and regional implications.